 - development policy and humanitarian aid

 In September 2016, a new pilot path under the Kirkland Program – i.e. the Kirkland Research Program – was launched.
 As part of this Program, we offer short-term R&D internships for persons who already hold strong academic positions.
 During our one-term study programs, the students shall pursue academic work individually, under the guidance of their academic advisors, and finally write a diploma project.
-In academic year 2016/17, two persons from Ukraine undertooke the Program.
+Since 2016, 35 scientists and academics graduated from the Kirkland Research.